SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

                       body="Please note that this call does not erase the card number stored at Swedbank Pay.
 A card number is automatically deleted six months after a successful `Delete payment token` request.
-If you want to remove card information beforehand, you need to contact ehandelsetup@swedbankpay.dk, verkkokauppa.setup@swedbankpay.fi, ehandelsetup@swedbankpay.no or ehandelsetup@swedbankpay.se; and supply them with the relevant transaction reference or payment token." %}
+If you want to remove card information at an earlier date, you need to contact ehandelsetup@swedbankpay.dk, verkkokauppa.setup@swedbankpay.fi, ehandelsetup@swedbankpay.no or ehandelsetup@swedbankpay.se; and supply them with the relevant transaction reference or payment token." %}